 See picture 1a1 below.
 It shows the Emma view on PC once you have connected Xperia X and requested the list of available Android services (i.e., after you have clicked on "All services" button or "View all" button).
 Pictures 1a2 and 1a3 have the corresponding views for Xperia XA2 and Xperia 10 Plus, respectively.

-Select the latest baseband version (or "service" as they are called in Emma).
 As of January 2020, the latest services were as below but note that the exact version ID's can vary by model (regular/Plus/Ultra) and by sales area.
-The first part of the ID (in bold letters) is significant and should be followed (anything after the letter A may vary - and does not matter):
+The first part of the ID (in bold letters) is significant and should be followed (anything after the letter A may vary - and does not matter in this context):

 If there are two code packages with the same version ID, choose the one with type "Software Update Content Erase" (instead of "Firmware update"), please.
 This is to force all possible changes in place.